ZJUFanLab/scDeepSort/README.md

 - Dependencies can be installed using `pip install -r requirements.txt`

 1. Download pretrained model `pretrained.tar.gz` from the release page and execute `tar -xzvf pretrained.tar.gz` for it.
-2. Execute `bash setup.sh` to prepare directory for test data.
-3. After executing the above commands, your tree should look like this:
+2. After executing the above commands, your tree should look like this:
 ```
  |- pretrianed
      |- human